-A display of vibrant, colourful needlework and fabric arts and crafts from more than 20 artists has been launched in the conference centre gallery at the St Pancras site of Camden and Islington NHS Foundation Trust.
+You still have time to see the display of vibrant, colourful needlework and fabric arts and crafts from more than 20 artists being displayed in the conference centre gallery at the St Pancras site of Camden and Islington NHS Foundation Trust.

 Entitled, The Sewing Circle Rethread 2017, the display includes poignant pieces about the plight of displaced refugees, a mother's love for her son on the brink of a dangerous health care procedure and mental health conditions including dementia.

-There are also wall hangings, cushions, jewellery and a quirky shop window.
-The display, including some pieces by service users at the Trust, runs until Friday 12 January next year.
+There are also wall hangings, cushions, jewellery and a quirky shop window and includes some pieces by service users at the Trust.

 At an opening night event at St Pancras on Friday (10 November), the cat walk featured diverse entertainment including poetry recitals, torch song singing and a performance of art dance.